Hyedryn/elikopy/docs/stats.rst

 * The JHU DTI-based white matter tractography 1mm probabilistic atlas
 * The MNI structural 1mm probabilistic atlas

-It is also possible to specify a custom atlas using the additional_atlases argument of randomise_all
+It is also possible to specify custom atlases using the additional_atlases argument of randomise_all

 .. code-block:: python